zavier/table-relation/README.md

 ## Usage

+open your browser and navigate to `http://localhost:8080/table/index.html` to access the application.

 1. **Database Connection**: Connect to your configured database using the provided interface.
 2. **Define Relationships**: Use the web interface to define relationships between tables.
 3. **Visualize**: Generate and view visual representations of your table relationships.